 The main Market Square is where you can imagine what life would have been like when the Hanseatic League was at its peak during the Middle Ages.
 The pretty merchant houses are typical of the region and this was my favourite spot in Osnabrueck.

-Of course one of my favourite pastimes in Germany is eating coffee and cake in a traditional coffee house.
-Osnabrueck is no exception and we indulged at Leysieffer, one of the most famous chocolate shops in Germany.
-Leysieffer is most well known for their chocolate truffles but we had cake in the cafe at the back of their shop.
+One of my favourite things to do in Germany is enjoying coffee and cake in a traditional coffee house.
+I like to visit the most famous cafes in each German city I visit as well as contemporary places.
+Osnabrueck is no exception and I indulged at Leysieffer, one of the most famous chocolate shops in Germany.
+Leysieffer is most well known for their chocolate truffles but while in Osnabrueck I had coffee and cake in the quiet cafe at the rear of their shop.

 Visit the Fascinating Felix Nussbaum Haus